LATTE: LAnguage Trajectory TransformEr: Approach

+Once a trajectory is generated by our model it needs to be post-processed to allow for the robot's execution.
+The modules described here allow our method to be agnostic to specific robotics platforms.

-\textbf{Constraint satisfaction:} In robotic, constraint satisfaction is complex and open field of study.
-In this work we established 2 simplifying assumptions on it's regard.
+\textbf{Constraint satisfaction:} Constraint satisfaction is a complex and open field of study in robotics.
+In this work we establish two simplifying assumptions regarding our deployment objectives.
 First, the base motion planner outputs a set of hard constraints $K$ defined in the Cartesian space that define an admissible region for the trajectories.
-Second, the original trajectory is already in the set, following the constraints.\\ Considering that, the new trajectories constrain satisfaction is done by rawcasting each waypoint in the direction of change towards the new trajectory.
-If an waypoint reaches an inadmissible region, its position is not updated further.
+Second, we assume that the original trajectory is already within in the allowable constraint set.
+We post-process our model's output trajectory by taking steps starting at the original waypoint towards the direction of new one: $\xi(t) = \xi_{o}(t) + \alpha (\xi_{mod}(t) - \xi_{o}(t))$, where $0<\alpha\leq1$.
+If at any step we find that one waypoint reaches an inadmissible region then its position is not further updated.
+We note that more complex constraint satisfaction algorithms can be developed here, but the simple approached described worked well with our scenarios.

+\textbf{Inverse kinematics:} Once the final trajectory is obtained, the user may plug in any inverse kinematics algorithm to obtain final trajectories for higher-dimensional degree of freedom robots.
+In this work we evaluate our system with manipulators, aerial and legged robots.